Kaciras/vite-plugin-svg-sfc/README.md

 Default: `false`

-Make `id` attributes inside the SVG component per-instance unique.
-This feature requires Vue 3.5 `useId` function.
+Make `id` attributes of elements in SVG component per-instance unique, requires Vue 3.5 `useId` function.

+This feature is useful when you need link elements by id inside SVG.

 ### `svgo`